 For Consultants & Advisors

 Every vendor your client uses (payroll, CRM, email marketing, cloud storage, HR software) is potentially using AI to process data.
-Your client's SOC 2 compliance doesn't mean much if their vendors aren't also compliant.
+Your client's SOC 2 (a security certification that verifies how a company protects your data) compliance doesn't mean much if their vendors aren't also compliant.
 Help them ask: Does your vendor have a written AI use policy?
 Is client data used to train AI models?
 Where is data stored?
 Who has access?
 Can the client opt out of AI processing?
 If the vendor can't answer these questions clearly, that's a red flag.
 Build vendor AI policy review into your advisory practice.

 For IT Professionals